Ethics of organ transplantation: Sources

-Organ harvesting from live people is one of the most frequently discussed debate topic in organ transplantation.
-The World Health Organization argues that transplantation promote health, but the notion of “transplantation tourism” has the potential to violate human rights or exploit the poor, to have unintended health consequences, and to provide unequal access to services, all of which ultimately may cause harm.
-Thus WHO called to ban compensated organ transplanting and asked member states to protect the most vulnerable from transplant tourism and organ trade.
+Organ harvesting from live people is one of the most frequently discussed debate topics in organ transplantation.
+The World Health Organization argues that transplantation promotes health, but the notion of “transplantation tourism” has the potential to violate human rights or exploit the poor, to have unintended health consequences, and to provide unequal access to services, all of which ultimately may cause harm.
+Thus, the WHO called to ban compensated organ transplanting and asked member states to protect the most vulnerable from transplant tourism and organ trade.
 However, as disincentives becomes a must, adding incentives back, such as improving life condition for organ donors after donation, becomes difficult.